-Dual degree programs at UTHealth School of Public Health are designed so that the curricula of both degrees are integrated to the extent possible.
-Through these programs, students are able to complete two degrees in a shorter time period than completing each separately because some specified courses count toward both degrees.
-Students interested in a dual degree program must apply and be admitted separately to each institution according to the usual application procedures of each institution and meet the requirements of each institution for its respective degree.
+Dual and pathway degree programs at UTHealth School of Public Health are designed so the curricula of both degrees are integrated to the greatest extent possible.
+Through these programs, students are able to complete two degrees in a shorter time period than pursuing both separately as some specified courses can count toward both degrees.
+Students interested in a dual degree program must apply and receive admission to each institution, respectively, according to the application procedures and meet the requirements of each institution.
 For more information, see the Admissions Process section.

-The sum total number of transfer credit that students can apply to a dual degree program at UTHealth School of Public Health from an accredited foreign institution is 12 semester credit hours.
+While the maximum number of transfer (i.e. shared) credits that can apply to a degree program at UTHealth School of Public Health, as part of a dual degree program, is unique to the program, it cannot exceed 12 semester credit hours.
 This applies to all concurrent/dual degree programs and external transfer credits.
 Students should contact the program coordinator for the dual degree program for further information.

-More information about the following dual degree programs can be found on the Dual Degree Programs website.
+More information about the following dual and pathway degree programs can be found on the Dual Degree Programs website.

-ville onio
+1 1

 Houston Austin Brownsville Dallas El Paso San Antonio

 DDS/MPH Program

 UTHealth School of Dentistry ✓

 JD/MPH Program

 University of Houston Law Center ✓

 MBA/MPH Program

+The University of Texas at El Paso College of Business Administration ✓

+The University of Texas Permian Basin College of Business ✓ ✓ ✓ ✓ ✓ ✓

 The University of Texas at San Antonio College of Business ✓

 MD/MPH Programs

 Baylor College of Medicine ✓

-Dell Medical School ✓

-McGovern Medical School ✓
+McGovern Medical School at UTHealth ✓

-Texas Tech University, Paul Foster School of Medicine ✓
+Texas Tech University Health Science Center El Paso School of Medicine ✓

-UTHealth San Antonio, Long School of Medicine ✓
+The University of Puerto Rico School of Medicine ✓

-UT Southwestern Medical School \checkmark
+The University of Texas at Austin Dell Medical School ✓

-University of Texas Rio Grande Valley ✓
+The University of Texas Rio Grande Valley School of Medicine ✓

+University of Houston College of Medicine ✓

+UT Health San Antonio Long School of Medicine √

+UT Southwestern Medical School ✓

 MGPS/MPH Program

 The University of Texas at Austin LJB School of Public Affairs ✓

 MPAff/MPH Program

 The University of Texas at Austin LBJ School of Public Affairs ✓

 MS/MPH Program

-UTHealth School of Biomedical Informatics \checkmark ✓ ✓ \checkmark \checkmark ✓
+UTHealth School of Biomedical Informatics ✓ ✓ ✓ ✓ ✓ ✓

 MSSW/MPH Program

-The University of Texas at Austin School of Social Work \checkmark
+The University of Texas at Austin School of Social Work ✓

 MSW/MPH Program

 The University of Houston School of Social Sciences ✓

 Pharm.D./MPH Program

 The University of Texas at Austin College of Pharmacy ✓

 PhD/MPH Program

-UTHealth School of Biomedical Sciences \checkmark
+UTHealth School of Biomedical Sciences ✓